bwunder/anonym/README.md

 See
 [sqlpad config documentation](https://github.com/rickbergfalk/sqlpad/blob/master/server/lib/config/configItems.js)
-for details on sqlpad configruration.
+for details on sqlpad configuration.
 Note that we are using sqlpad as a dependent process.
 It is not necessary to also install a global instance.
 You can if wish, however the global instance will not use any configuration values from sqlpal's config.json.